odubno/gauss-naive-bayes/README.md

 </details>

-## Summary
+## Recap

-Bayes theorem make a very **strong assumption** that all features are independent when calculating the likelihood; hence "Naive".
+The Naive Bayes Classification model makes some strong assumptions.
+All of the features are assumed to be independent when calculating the likelihood; hence "Naive".
-Likelihood is calculated using the Gaussian Distribution and the assumption here is that all of the features are normally distributed; hence, the "Gauss".
+Likelihood is calculated using the Gaussian Distribution (Normal Distribution) and all of the features are assumed to be normally distribtuted; hence "Gauss".

-Minus the drawbacks, the Gauss Naive Bayes is a fast performing probabilitstic classifier and works amazingly well on small data sets.
+Overlooking Gauss NB's **strong assumptions**, the classifier is very fast and accurate.
-Once there's a lot of data, the "Naive" in Gauss NB fails to be effective.
-As features increase and data grows, Gauss NB loses it's effectiveness.
+Gauss NB does not require a lot of data to be accurate and is highly scalable.

 You could find the [Complete Code](#complete-code) below.